🌿 How to Build Body Awareness 🌿

 2. Walking: “Can I feel each step?

-Feel: your heel touching the ground, your weight shifting, your arms swinging, the rhythm of your breath.
+Feel: your feet touching the ground, your weight shifting, your arms swinging, the rhythm of your breath.

 Walking is one of the simplest ways to reconnect with sensation, as the entire body participates.

-3. Tai Chi & Qigong: “What is my body-mind trying to say?
+3. Tai Chi & Qigong: “What is my body-mind condition?

-Slow, circular movements open your awareness in a way that thinking cannot.
+Slow, flowing movements open your inner awareness in a way that thinking does not.

 Tai Chi and Qigong naturally teach you to:

-Move from your center, breathe from your belly, feel subtle internal shifts, notice your emotional state through movement.
+Move from your center, breathe from your core, feel subtle internal shifts, and notice your energetic state through movement.

 4. Yoga: “Where am I present?
 Where am I absent?”